-- Disposable gloves will be disposed of in red bags (described in Section 4.5) and handled as regulated waste. - Contaminated laundry (e.g. reusable lab coats) will be stored in red bags and laundered as contaminated laundry. - Reusable PPE (such as eye glasses, goggles, and face shields) should be promptly washed after use.
+- Disposable gloves will be disposed of in red bags (described in Chapter 3 -Housekeeping) and handled as regulated waste. - Contaminated laundry (e.g. reusable lab coats) will be stored in red bags and laundered as contaminated laundry. - Reusable PPE (such as safety glasses, goggles, and face shields) should be promptly washed after use.
 If the PPE was contaminated, or potentially contaminated, with blood or OPIM, it will be decontaminated with an appropriate disinfectant.
-An appropriate disinfectant is defined as an EPA-listed tuberculocidal germicide or bleach diluted between 1:10 with water.
+An appropriate disinfectant is defined as an EPA-listed tuberculocidal germicide or bleach freshly diluted 1:10 with water.
 Quaternary ammonium compounds that have not been listed by the EPA as a tuberculocidal germicide are not acceptable to OSHA.